 ROTATING OPTICAL ILLUSIONS

 A visual illusion, where children can have the experience of how concave and convex shapes can look alike and you are continually surprised by how much your brain is being deceived by the illusion brought in by your eye.
-The use of light and shadow enhance the visual perception that these images can be either concave or convex.
-The game is manufactured from three-dimensional casts created as resin mold mounted on a robust stainless supporting tubular framework.
+The use of light and shadow enhances the visual perception that these images can be either concave or convex.
+The game is manufactured from three-dimensional casts created as resin mould mounted on a robust stainless supporting tubular framework.

 FIXED OPTICAL ILLUSIONS BENCH

 A chance to stop and rest on a bench with the opportunity of a visual game: panels with plenty of curiosities, contrasts, illusions and ambiguities that test our perceptive system out.
 Designed using a stainless steel bench from which to view the graphics.
 The bench is manufactured from Ø 40mm stainless steel tube frame and 8mm diameter seating rods.
-The graphics are printed onto aluminum panels supported by sturdy stainless steel frames.
+The graphics are printed onto aluminium panels supported by sturdy stainless steel frames.

 FIXED OPTICAL ILLUSIONS